-\textbf{Adversarial augmentation} Adversarial training is a widely-acknowledged strategy of defending models from attacks.
+\textbf{Adversarial augmentation} Adversarial training is widely acknowledged as strategy of defending models from attacks.
 In general, it executes attack and consequent defense alternately on the basis of a min-max optimization.
 Motivated by the effectiveness of adversarial training, min-max optimization is tailored to a broader variety of tasks, including coping with common corruptions risks \cite{herrmann2021pyramid,shu2021adversarial,xie2020adversarial}.
-Mild and much less time-consuming data augmentations can serve as the attack function as well as bring about considerable improvements against common corruptions \cite{shu2021adversarial}.
-Adversarial Noise Training (ANT) \cite{rusak2020simple} plays a beneficial role by adding random Gaussian Noise adjusted by a simple 4-layer convolution trained in adversarial manner.
-AugMax \cite{wang2021augmax} achieves significant performance rise by learning a worst-case combination of random augmentations.
+Mild and much less time-consuming data augmentation can serve as the attack function as well as bring about considerable improvements against common corruptions \cite{shu2021adversarial}.
+Adversarial Noise Training (ANT) \cite{rusak2020simple} plays a beneficial role by adding random gaussian noise adjusted by a simple 4-layer convolution trained in adversarial manner.
+AugMax \cite{wang2021augmax} achieves significant performance rise by learning a worst-case combination of random augmentation.
 Adversarial Batch Normalization (AdvBN) \cite{shu2021encoding} withstands corruptions through generating the most difficult perturbations on mean and standard deviation of features.
-To our knowledge, any differentiable data augmentations can be practiced adversarially.
-Hence, we take advantage of different adversarial data augmentations in our conditional augmentations for the sake of better results.
+To our knowledge, any differentiable data augmentation can be practiced adversarially.
+Hence, we take advantage of different adversarial data augmentation in our conditional augmentation for improved results.